 Explanation of the Code Snippet:

-The try_files directive instructs Nginx to try the following options sequentially:
+directive instructs Nginx to try the following options sequentially:

-• Check if the requested file ($uri) exists.
+- Check if the requested file (

-• Check if the requested file with a trailing slash ($uri/) exists (useful for directory listings).
+) exists. - Check if the requested file with a trailing slash (

-• If none of the above exist, rewrite the request to index.php along with any query string parameters ($args).
+).
 This allows WordPress to handle the request and potentially generate the correct permalink.

 For aaPanel Step to resolve this issue.